-There are 2 ways to easily recognise the security of our site.
+There are two ways to easily confirm the security of the eReports website:

-The first is to note that you are using a web page that utilises Secure Socket Layers (SSL) protection which can easily be determined by looking at the address in your browser window.
-It will start with “https” rather than “http”, which unsecured pages use.
+- Ensure you are using a webpage that utilises Secure Socket Layers (SSL) protection.
+You can check this by confirming that the address in your browser window starts with “https” and not “http”, which is an unsecured address.

 Browsers and the eReports website

-The eReports website has been designed for use with MS Internet Explorer.
-Most of the site will work with many common website browsers however you may experience problems with formatting and functionality on the site if you are accessing the site with an alternative browser.
+The eReports website has been designed to be compatible with Google Chrome, Microsoft Edge, Safari and Firefox.
+The website is accessible using many other web browsers, however, you may experience issues with the formatting and functionality of the site if you are using an alternative browser.

-When you visit our website your browser will store a small message called a cookie, which is sent by our web server.
+When you visit the eReports website, your browser will store a cookie, which is a small message sent by our web server.